stonepros/stone/doc/rbd/rbd-mirroring.rst

   the RBD image is first recorded to the associated journal before modifying the actual image.
 The remote cluster will read from this associated journal and replay the updates to its local copy of the image.
-Since each write to the RBD image will result in two writes to the Ceph cluster, expect write latencies to nearly double while using the RBD journaling image feature.
+Since each write to the RBD image will result in two writes to the Stone cluster, expect write latencies to nearly double while using the RBD journaling image feature.

 * **Snapshot-based**: This mode uses periodically scheduled or manually